eduvpn/documentation/ADD_DAEMON_NODE.md

 category: howto
 ---

-**NOTE**: currently the `LC-master` repositories needs to be used until such time we consider this stable.
-Only tested on CentOS 7.
+**NOTE**: currently the development repository needs to be [enabled](DEVELOPMENT_REPO.md) until such time we consider this stable.
+Only available on CentOS and Fedora.

 This document describes how to add new VPN servers to your VPN setup.
 We assume you setup your current VPN server using `deploy_${DIST}.sh` and have